 Why are we sticking with our no Russia-/Ukraine-related risk view?
-We continue to believe that looking at the situation from the top-down, the 'What will Putin or Obama do?' perspective, is wrong, and that in general it should be viewed from the bottom-up, Ukrainian, perspective.
+We continue to believe that looking at the situation from the topdown, the 'What will Putin or Obama do?' perspective is wrong, and that it should be viewed from the bottom-up, Ukrainian, perspective.
 To us, this situation is still best characterized as one of radicalization and escalation.
-For example, even following the election, the Kiev government escalated its attacks on Eastern enemies, despite Russian recognition of the election result.
-Unfortunately, we've been able to provide such examples in our monthly commentaries at every juncture at which a potential stabilization appeared to be settling in.
+For example, even following the election, the Kiev government escalated its attacks on Eastern enemies, despite Russian recognition of the election result, Unfortunately, we've been able to provide such examples in our monthly commentaries at the junctures at which a potential stabilization was settling in.
 Moreover, we believe that the upside/downside in Russian (and Ukrainian) bonds makes no sense if this framework is correct.
-Essentially, the upside is the spread (230 basis points over U.S. Treasuries for a five-year credit default swap in Gazprom) with some compression potential.
-The downside is renewed sanctions that cause the bonds to trade on a price basis.
-We believe that the market has reacted to this by being underweight.
-We are reacting by having no allocation.
+Essentially, the potential upside is the spread (230 basis points over U.S. Treasuries for a five-year credit default swap in Gazprom) with some compression potential.
+The downside may be renewed sanctions that can cause the bonds to trade on a price basis.
+The market has reacted to this by being 'underweight'.
+We are reacting by being 'zero-weight'.